“Learning and growing together”

 Promoting British Values

-The DfE have recently reinforced the need “…to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.
+The DfE frequently reinforce the need “…to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values were reiterated in 2014.

-Here at Pitcheroak we promote ‘British Values’ through our spiritual, moral, social and cultural education that is firmly embedded throughout our curriculum and helps to support the holistic development of all our children.
+At Pitcheroak School we promote ‘British Values’ through our spiritual, moral, social and cultural education that is firmly embedded throughout our curriculum and helps to support the holistic development of all our children.

 We believe in treating everyone as individuals.
-We value the diverse ethnic backgrounds of all pupils and families and celebrate this through various events during the year such as themed assemblies and special days such as the Queen’s birthday party.
+We value the diverse ethnic backgrounds of all pupils and families and celebrate this through various events during the year such as themed assemblies and special days such as the Queen’s birthday party and the Royal Wedding of Prince Harry.

 We identify ‘British Values’ as: